-Parents may leave messages for the teachers by calling the school office (402-476-7373) between 7:30 a.m. and 3:30 p.m.
+Parents may leave messages for the teachers by calling the school office (402-476-7373) between 7:30 am and 3:30 pm.
 Calls will be returned at the earliest convenience.
 If there are classroom concerns about a student, parents should work directly with the classroom teacher before contacting the administration.
 If there are questions concerning your child, please make an appointment to meet with the teacher.
-Parents are reminded to be considerate of the home life of our teachers and staff and avoid making unnecessary calls to their homes.
+Parents are reminded to be considerate of the home life of our teachers and staff and avoid making unnecessary calls to their homes and cell phones.